VictorRibeir0/VictorRibeir0/README.md

 </p>

 <p align="center">
-  <em>Desenvolvedor Back-End Java | Graduando em Engenharia de Software</em>
+  <em>Software Engineering Student | Java Backend Developer</em>
 </p>

 ---

-### Sobre mim
+### About Me

--  Olá!
-Meu nome é Victor Ribeiro e sou estudante de Engenharia de Software e Desenvolvedor Back-End.
+- 👋 Hello!
+My name is Victor Gabriel and I am a Software Engineering student and Backend Developer.
--  Meu foco atual é dominar o ecossistema Java, Spring Boot e boas práticas de engenharia de qualidade.
+- 🎯 My current goal is to master the Java ecosystem, Spring Boot, and Software Engineering best practices.
--  Minha stack principal é **Java, Spring Boot e SQL**, com foco em APIs RESTful e testes automatizados com JUnit.
+- 💻 My main stack is **Java, Spring Boot, and SQL**, focused on RESTful APIs and automated testing with JUnit.
--  Sempre em busca de escrever códigos limpos, escaláveis e eficientes.
+- ☕ Always striving to write clean, scalable, and efficient code.

 ---